 If you’re aiming to become a VA, here are the basic skills you must be familiar with: calendar, email, and project management tools.
 You must also know data entry, basic lead generation, and good oral and written communication skills.
 Some VAs communicate with their client’s clients through voice calls, so it’s important that you’re comfortable speaking on the phone or making video calls.

 Soft skills also help you in landing and keeping a VA job.
-Good communication skills, time management, a genuine love for learning, reliability; and a self-starter attitude are some of the skills clients want their VAs to have.
+Good communication skills, time management, a genuine love for learning, reliability, and a self-starter attitude are some of the skills clients want their VAs to have.

 Pros: